Propheticus: Machine Learning Framework for the Development of Predictive Models for Reliable and Secure Software: Framework

-Currently, the main use of Propheticus is based on a simple, yet comprehensive, \gls{CLI} that allows the user to intuitively explore and process the data.
-However, the analysis and combination of different techniques, algorithms, and even perspectives on the data can easily become impractical to handle individually.
-Hence, Propheticus contains a module that allows it to run autonomously based on the predefined configurations for each experiment.
+At the moment, the use of \propheticus is based on a simple, yet comprehensive, \gls{CLI} that allows the user to intuitively explore and flow through the different steps.
+To accommodate user-specific configurations and code, the framework must be instantiated (i.e. specific folders and files must be created to define the problem scope and configurations) for each problem.
+Additionally, \propheticus contains hooks that allow the user to integrate functionalities (e.g. create datasets) with the \gls{CLI}.